Murder of Adam Anhang: Marriage and dispute

 Vázquez-Rijos was a former Miss Puerto Rico Petite winner.

-Anhang and Vázquez-Rijos signed a prenuptial agreement one day before they were married, as Anhang's net worth was estimated at more than $24 million while Vazquez's was only $62,300.
+Anhang and Vázquez-Rijos signed a prenuptial agreement one day before they were married, as Anhang's net worth was estimated at more than $24 million while Vázquez-Rijos’s was only $62,300.
 Anhang's father Abraham said "The motive was greed.
 The whole [Vázquez] family had moved into their house and basically he had to move out.
 There was no doubt that they looked upon him as a meal ticket and he was dispensable.
 In fact, they convinced themselves that he was worth to them more dead than alive."
 Vázquez-Rijos would receive $8 million according to Adam's will if he was killed, much more than the maximum of $360,000 that she would get in a divorce.

 When Vázquez-Rijos announced she was pregnant, Adam felt pressured by her family and the pair quietly married in March 2005 after signing a prenup agreement.
 However, Adam soon learned that the pregnancy had been a ruse, as “He came to realize quickly that it was all about the money and the prestige of being with him”.
 Within months, the marriage was falling apart and Adam became fearful of Vázquez-Rijos as she had alleged links to Puerto Rican organized crime, so he moved into his own apartment and hired a bodyguard, while initiating divorce proceedings.